 You need to measure what is working – and what isn’t.

 Tests can be trying and tiring, but they’re also very valuable.
 There are myriad things you can evaluate:

 You can test what channel works best.
 You can test how your web pages are doing, or see how your emails are performing.
-You can test time of day you publish content – or day of the week.
+You can test the time of day you publish content – or the day of the week.

 Tactically, this can look like A/B testing, such as trying different headlines, page designs, or subject lines if email is part of a campaign.
 It can also look like trying different or new channels or even targeting a new group of potential customers.

 One word of advice: Use marketing campaign management tools to control your tests so there aren’t too many things being evaluated at one time.
 Just like high school science class, you need to limit the number of constants and variables to glean true insight.

 Also, testing isn’t a one-and-done affair.
 Testing should be done continuously.
 Don’t rest too long on those laurels.
 Keep testing – and tracking – to be sure you know what’s working.

 6. Toss what doesn’t work.

 Once you’ve started testing and tracking, it’s time to take stock.
 Step back and assess: Is it working?
 If so, bravo and great job.
 Time to rinse and repeat.

 But, if not, you need to be confident enough to toss it.
 It’s OK to ditch things that aren’t working and try something new.
 Remember, you can learn from failure almost as much as – if not more than – success.